LDAWG-a11y/a11yWebApp/src/guides/accessible-complex-disclosure-widgets.md

 #### Moving the entire drawer in the DOM

-I gave this one a little thought, and for the drawer to push the page or squish it, iit will be easier to have it on the same layer, so that rules out position: absolute; etc, as it would just slide over the top and we're going for a push effect.
-We could probably animate both the drawer and the main content, to give the same effect, without moving the drawer, but that seems like it might be a bit more effort, I'm not saying that effort isn't worth it, but as this is a guide and my primary concerns are accessibility and the end result, I'm confident in my ability to get this quicker way right.
-I'm kind of limited by my idea of having it only push the `<main>` container to the side, I don't want it to effect the `<header>` or `<footer>` elements, they can be the tracks our "drawer" glides on, I guess.
-This effect is just personal preference and has no impact on accessibility, so feel free to use any slide-in/out effect or layout you prefer.
+I gave this one a little thought, and for the drawer to push the page or squish it, iit will be easier to have it on the same layer, so that rules out `position: absolute;` etc, as it would just slide over the top and we're going for a push effect.
+We could probably animate both the drawer and the main content, to give the same effect, without moving the drawer, but that seems like it might be a bit brittle.So the only way we can realistically achieve the effect I am going for is to move the drawer into the `.site` wrapper I added.

-There is one consideration, here, visually, our toggle will still appear in the `<header>`, but progrmmatically, it will no longer be there.
-I am having the drawer on the right side of the viewport so we need to consider focus order and ensure it is logical and intuitive.
-That means that a user would tab through the links in the primary navigation, then to the trigger `<button>`, then, if they open the drawer, they will then tab through its interactive elements before moving to the `<main>` landmark's link (I just added one), otherwise, they will just move from the trigger straight to the `<main>` landmark, as our drawer's contents will be properly hidden.
-Our secondary navigation was previously in the `<header>` for the no JS layout, which made perfect sense, now it isn't.
-Is this an issue?
-Probably not, a `<nav>` is still a landmark, which can be in the main parts of the page, the footer, anywhere, really, but, visually, it still is inside the `<header>`.
-Maybe it makes more sense to users if it is in the `<header>`? maybe it doesn't actually matter?
+There is one consideration, here, our toggle will still be placed in the `<header>`, and the drawer is not and as I want my drawer to be on the right side of the viewport that could create a potential problem with focus order, which needs to be logical and intuitive.
+We need to ensure that when we move the drawer to the `.site` wrapper, that it precedes the `.main` content, which would then mean it appears on the left, by default.
+This would of course not be logical or intuitive, as when a button expands a widget, that widget's content must be next in the page's sequential focus order or reading order if there are no interactive elements.

-What we do know is that if we have any kind of expando widget, when a user clicks the trigger then the next focusable element MUST be inside that newly opened panel (unless it has no focusable elements, of course), as this is the logical and intuitive tab order, we're not building mazes, we're making UIs, with predictable paths for reaching UI components or content.
-So:
+So, our primary objactives are as follows:

 * When the drawer is closed, nothing inside receives focus, it's properly hidden
-* When the drawer is opened, a user can tab through the links within, directly from the trigger button, when they reach the final link in the drawer, the next tab stop will be inside the main content
+* When the drawer is opened, a user can <kbd>tab</kbd> through the links within, directly from the trigger `<button>`, when they reach the final link in the drawer, the next tab stop will be inside the main content
 * As we are pushing the main content to the side and not overlaying it, we don't need to worry about 2.4.7 Focus Visible or 2.4.11 Focus not Obscured (Minimum), as nothing we have done could cover anything (this is the primary reason I personally prefer this pattern)

 I'm adding a couple of screenshots with arrows indicating the focus path for those of you who learn better from pictures, I'll include both the closed and open drawer states: